 Activities were closely coordinated with the European Union (EU) Delegations to ensure complementarity and alignment with the country development priorities, as well as with EU strategies (namely the EU Strategy for Supporting DRR in Developing Countries) and, where relevant, those of other development partners.

 Window 1 - Regional/Sub-Regional DRR Initiatives

-The priority of Window 1 initiatives is to strengthen the capacities of relevant regional and sub-regional institutions involved in disaster risk reduction (DRR), and expand their knowledge and expertise with a view to facilitate an increased dialogue among ACP countries.
+The priority of Window 1 initiatives was to strengthen the capacities of relevant regional and sub-regional institutions involved in disaster risk reduction (DRR) and expand their knowledge and expertise with a view to facilitate an increased dialogue among ACP countries.

-Strengthening the regional and sub-regional cooperation helps to generate economies of scale in risk reduction strategies, and create an enabling environment to advance ACP countries national disaster risk reduction agendas.
-The support under this Window includes:
+Strengthening the regional and sub-regional cooperation helped generate economies of scale in risk reduction strategies and created an enabling environment to advance ACP countries national disaster risk reduction agendas.
+The support under this Window included: